jammazwan/xac_PartialCopyCsvSplitAggregate/README.md

 ### Setup:

-#### Install Dependency Project:First, this project requires [jammazwan.shared](https://github.com/jammazwan/jammazwan.shared), if not in your IDE then at least in your mvn repository:
+#### Install Dependency Project:

+First, this project requires [jammazwan.shared](https://github.com/jammazwan/jammazwan.shared), if not in your IDE then at least in your mvn repository:

-_You may skip this step if you already imported jammazwan.shared with another x_project!_
+You may skip this step if you already imported jammazwan.shared with another x_project!

 _from your bash shell:_